 place.

-For canvas I think that the courses are very well categorized having both a nice form factor and being color coded making it easy to understand.
+For canvas I think that the courses are very well categorized having both a nice compact form factor and being color coded making it easy to understand.

 The calendar built into canvas is a very good feature of the application.
 It allows me to stay more organized and be notified of events that are important with informative color coated slots for each event.